Multi-Layered Reasoning from a Single Viewpoint for Learning See-Through Grasping

 \subsubsection{Markerless, Real-time, Large-Scale Deformation Tracking}

-The \textit{first} problem is to enable markerless real-time segmentation tracking of the STN's adaptive deformation during contact, which always covers a considerable image area with large-scale spatial deformations.
+The \textit{first} problem is to enable markerless, real-time segmentation and tracking of the STN's adaptive deformation during contact, which often spans a large image area and involves large-scale spatial deformations.
 This problem is equivalent to video object segmentation in computer vision.
-A significant challenge in addressing this problem is to efficiently manage the feature memory model, avoiding memory explosion while minimizing performance decay for long-term predictions.
-The latest development in a Unified Memory architecture, the XMem model, exhibits state-of-the-art performance on long-video benchmarking datasets \cite{Cheng2022XMem}.
+A significant challenge in addressing this problem is efficiently managing the feature memory model, avoiding memory explosion while minimizing performance degradation for long-term predictions.
+The latest development in a Unified Memory architecture, the XMem model, exhibits state-of-the-art performance on long-video benchmarking datasets \citep{Cheng2022XMem}.

-In this study, we experimented with the XMem model for the in-finger video stream, as shown in Fig. \ref{fig:Result_DeformationTracking}, achieving a real-time implementation (30 Hz) of the STN's large-scale deformation mask in a markerless way.
+In this study, we experimented with the XMem model for the in-finger video stream, as shown in Fig. \ref{fig:Result_DeformationTracking}, achieving real-time (30 Hz) markerless implementation of the STN's large-scale deformation mask.

 This is realized by using a Static Mask of the STN \(\tensor*[^{\text{STN}}_{\text{Static}}]{\mathbf{\widehat{M}}}{}\) as the initial tracking target and the in-finger vision image \(\tensor*[^{\text{STN}}_{\text{Dynamic}}]{\mathbf{X}}{_{t \geq \text{Contact}}}\) of the STN after contact.
-Before any contact event, this Static Mask remains the same and can be conveniently obtained manually or using advanced segmentation algorithms such as SAM \cite{Kirillov2023SegmentAnything}.
+Before any contact event, this Static Mask remains the same and can be conveniently obtained manually or using advanced segmentation algorithms such as SAM \citep{Kirillov2023SegmentAnything}.
 The following formal representation addresses the first research problem in Fig. \ref{fig:Method_ThreeRQs}.